Amsterdam kamikaze bicyclists, Windmills, and More!

 What’s it like to work behind a window?

 The red light district deserves special mention.
 Prostitution is legal in Amsterdam, and the brothels do a steady business.
 You can also “shop” the red-lit windows, but it is illegal to photograph the women in the windows.
-There is a workshop to learn how to present yourself in one of the windows, which I think it’s a unique way to really understand the Dutch mentality and the sexual culture in Amsterdam.
-At the end you get a photograph of yourself in the window to commemorate the event.
+I even came across a workshop to learn how to present yourself in one of the windows, which I think it’s a unique way to really understand the Dutch mentality and the sexual culture in Amsterdam.
+At the end you got a photograph of yourself in the window to commemorate the event.

 Zaanse Schans